-As mentioned in a previous blog, after Abraham’s father Terah died in Haran, God renewed His call to Abraham to go to the land of Canaan.
+As mentioned in a previous post, after Abraham’s father Terah died in Haran, God renewed His call to Abraham to go to the land of Canaan.
 At that point, the text in Genesis 12:5 says:

 “He took his wife Sarai, his nephew Lot, all the possessions they had accumulated and the people they had acquired in Haran, and they set out for the land of Canaan and they arrived there.”

 “And for Sarai’s sake, he dealt well with Abram, giving him sheep, oxen, male donkeys, and male and female slaves….
 So Abram went up from Egypt to the Negev, with his wife and everything he had, and Lot went with him.
-Abram had become very wealthy in livestock and in silver and gold.”
+Abram had become very wealthy in livestock and in silver and gold.”-Genesis 12:16

 God’s blessing was already apparent in Abraham’s life, for even as a wandering nomad, he was becoming extremely wealthy.
 God had increased his prosperity greatly since leaving Ur.
 After coming out of Egypt, Abraham wandered from place to place until he settled near Bethel (which means “house of God”).
 This is the same place where Abraham had earlier pitched his tent when he first came into Canaan from Haran.
 He had literally come full circle after returning from Egypt.
 He even came back to an altar that he had originally built, as seen here in Genesis 13: